syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-AWS-Lambda.md

 {% endhighlight %}
 {% endtabs %}

-Step 4: Add the following code snippet in **Program.cs** to invoke the published AWS Lambda function using the function name and access keys.
+Step 4: Add the following code sample in **Program.cs** to invoke the published AWS Lambda function using the function name and access keys.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}